 For example, a developer wants to move an application from virtual machines in Compute Engine to containers and use Google’s Kubernetes Engine service.
 They plan to increase application availability and performance with Load Balancer and are interested in using a managed Cloud SQL database.
 In such a situation, they – ideally in cooperation with a cloud architect – should prepare a Proof of Concept considering the selected services and run the sample source code in the test environment.

 Support in building and funding Proof of Concept in the cloud

 As an official Google Cloud Partner, FOTC offers support in developing the Proof of Concept and financing cloud infrastructure.

 There are three areas in which FOTC can assist your company:

 - Brainstorming sessions and design workshops.
 We get to know your idea and requirements and draw up a cloud architecture diagram.
 We conduct sessions for new cloud-native products and for applications to be migrated, also from another public cloud.

 - Collaboration with certified cloud engineers and architects.
 Specialists are present at every stage, from first meetings to post-implementation customer service.
 When necessary, we involve customer engineers on the Google Cloud side to implement the PoC and follow up.

 - Covering part of the costs associated with maintaining the cloud infrastructure.
 Enterprises that want to test a new idea in the cloud or build a Proof of Concept incorporating previously unused Google Cloud services are offered free infrastructure credits (5-10% of the services cost with a minimum annual spend of $60k).
-In addition, new FOTC customers can expect to receive a $500 voucher valid for one year.

 Do you want to ensure that your idea is feasible and will not consume your entire budget within a few weeks?
 Please take advantage of our expertise and financial support – make an appointment for a free consultation.